Hector first studied singing at the Tourcoing conservatory with M. Wibaut. He moved to Paris in 1945, where he studied at the

 after singing Siegmund.

-His repertory included: Radames, Otello, Turiddu, Canio, Pinkerton, José, Samson, Orest (Iphigénie en Tauride), Florestan,
+His repertory included: Radames, Otello, Turiddu, Canio, Pinkerton, José, Samson, Oreste (Iphigénie en Tauride), Florestan,

-Erik, Walther, Lohengrin, Tristan, Loge, Siegmund, Parsifal, Bacchus, Kaiser, Herodes, Ägisth,
+Erik, Stolzing, Lohengrin, Tristan, Loge, Siegmund, Parsifal, Bacchus, Kaiser, Herodes, Ägisth,

-Alwa, Alfred, Shuiskij, Kobus (in La route d'émeraude by de Boeck)...
+Alwa, Alfred, Shujskij, Kobus (in La route d'émeraude by de Boeck)...

-He moved to Dortmund where his wife the well known soprano Elisabeth Lachmann (1940) sang at the local opera house since 1968.
+He moved to Dortmund where his wife, the well known soprano Elisabeth Lachmann (born 1940), sang at the local opera house since 1968.

 Reference: Kutsch & Riemens